 According to Law Society figures, 40% of all PI claims are made over three years after an alleged incident took place.

 PI insurers operate on a ‘claims made’ basis, so any claims will be processed at the date of the claim itself, rather than being backdated to the date of the alleged error / mistake being made.
 So, if you don’t have an active policy in place, you will not be covered by the terms of policies you have previously held.

 The insurance industry created ‘run off’ cover for this very reason – to provide a subsequent period of cover after an individual has ceased to work in his/her profession.

 Most industry experts recommend taking out a six year ‘run off’ policy, which will either be in the form of a one-off lump sum (which works out at around half the price of the last full annual policy cost), or an annual policy which cost less each year until it expires.

 Although PI cover is not a compulsory requirement in the IT contracting world (as it is for solicitors, accountants, etc.), many clients now insist that their contractors have adequate cover in place.

-You can get a PI quote from our longterm partner - Hiscox.
+- You can get a PI quote from our long-term insurance partner, Hiscox.

-You can find out more in our professional indemnity insurance guide for contractors.
+- Find out more general information in our professional indemnity insurance guide for contractors.